openhab/openhab-jruby/USAGE.md

 - [Calling Java From JRuby](#calling-java-from-jruby)
 - [Full Documentation](#full-documentation)

-Additional [example rules are available](docs/examples.md), as well as examples of [conversions from DSL and Python rules](docs/conversions.md).

 ## Why Ruby?

 - Ruby is designed for programmers' productivity with the idea that programming should be fun for programmers.
 - Ruby emphasizes the necessity for software to be understood by humans first and computers second.
-- Ruby makes writing automation enjoyable without having to fight with compilers and interpreters.
+- Ruby makes writing automation enjoyable with its readable syntax and a rich collection of useful methods in its built-in classes.
-- Rich ecosystem of tools, including things like Rubocop to help developers write clean code and RSpec to test the libraries.
+- Rich ecosystem of tools and libraries, including things like Rubocop to help developers write clean code and RSpec to test the libraries.
 - Ruby is really good at letting one express intent and create a DSL to make that expression easier.

 ### Design points <!-- omit from toc -->